department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/new-claim.md

 ---

 If you're already getting disability benefits but think you may qualify for more, you can file a new claim.
-[File a new claim now](/disability-benefits/apply-for-benefits/).
+[File a claim now](/disability-benefits/apply-for-benefits/).

 <div class="call-out" markdown="1">